When you enter a new sales or purchase invoice, you might find that Manager automatically credits the invoice with some amount, making the

 Balance due less than the invoice

-This automatic credit allocation happens when the customer or supplier has a pre-existing credit balance.
-In other words, you owe a customer money or a supplier owes you money.
+An automatic credit allocation happens when the customer has a pre-existing credit balance.
+In other words, you owe a customer money.
 Normally this is the desired outcome.
-You want any credits to be automatically applied to invoices, so you are not trying to collect from a customer more than is really owed to you and you don’t pay suppliers more than you really owe them.
-For example, if a customer has a credit balance of $100 due to a credit note, Manager will remember this until the next invoice is issued to that customer and will automatically apply the $100 credit to it without your having to keep track of it.
+You want any credits to be automatically applied to invoices, so you are not trying to collect from a customer more than is really owed to you.
+For example, if a customer has a credit balance of $100 due to a previous credit note, Manager will remember this until the next invoice is issued to that customer and will automatically apply the $100 credit to it without your having to keep track of anything.
 But if you are certain the customer or supplier didn’t have a credit balance, such an automatic credit allocation indicates something has been recorded incorrectly.

-In the example above, the problem is easy to diagnose.
-A bank receipt was applied to the sales invoice.
-You can look up that receipt in Manager, determine who it was from, and decide whether an error was made.
-Or, the customer may have simply overpaid its account, in which case everything is as it should be.
+Continuing with the example above, the problem is easy to diagnose.
+The mini-statement at the bottom of the invoice tells you a receipt was applied to the sales invoice.
+You could look up that receipt in Manager, determine who it was from, and decide whether an error was made.
+Perhaps the receipt was mistakenly recorded as coming from the wrong customer.
+Or, the customer may have simply overpaid its account, in which case Manager stored the leftover credit, applied it to the new sales invoice, and everything is as it should be.

 Some bookkeeping errors can be discovered immediately; some can take weeks or even months to discover.
-Used properly, Manager’s double-entry accounting system ensures all errors will be eventually discovered.
+Used properly, Manager’s double-entry accounting system ensures all errors will be ultimately discovered.

-In the example above, even if you didn’t notice the bookkeeping error, eventually the customer who actually paid $2,345.30 on 26/04/2017 would complain that its customer statements did not reflect the payment.
+In the example above, even if you did not notice the bookkeeping error, eventually the customer who actually paid 2,345.30 on 26/04/2021 would complain that its customer statements did not reflect the payment.
 Or your Aged Receivables report would show that customer’s account becoming more and more overdue.
 Sooner or later, you would discover the payment having been attributed to the wrong customer.

 Some automatic allocations are not so obvious.